liquidprompt/liquidprompt/docs/config.rst

    Mark used to indicate untracked or extra files exist in the current repository.

+.. attribute:: LP_MARK_VCS_REMOTE
+   :type: string
+   :value: "⭚"

+   Mark used to indicate the VCS remote repository name and status.

+   See :attr:`LP_ENABLE_VCS_REMOTE`.

 .. attribute:: LP_MARK_VCSH
    :type: string
    :value: "|"